Mathew005/workflow-engine/README.md

-# AI Workflow Engine
+# Declarative AI Workflow Engine

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![LangGraph](https://img.shields.io/badge/LangGraph-Built%20with-green)](https://python.langchain.com/docs/langgraph)
 [![Streamlit](https://img.shields.io/badge/Streamlit-UI-red)](https://streamlit.io/)
 [![Gemini API](https://img.shields.io/badge/Google-Gemini%20API-blue)](https://ai.google.dev/)

-This project lets you build and run multi-step AI and LLM tasks using simple YAML files.
-It uses a web interface to show you a live graph of your workflow as it runs, step-by-step.
+This project is a powerful, declarative AI workflow engine that lets you build and run complex, multi-step tasks using simple YAML files.
+It uses a Streamlit web interface to provide a live, color-coded graph visualization of your workflow as it executes step-by-step.

 ## Features

-*   **Define Workflows in YAML:** Create complex pipelines by defining steps in a human-readable format.
+*   **Declarative YAML Workflows:** Define complex logic, dependencies, and data flow in a human-readable format.
-*   **Live Visualizations:** Watch your workflow's graph (DAG) update with colors in real-time as each step runs, succeeds, or fails.
+*   **Live Visualizations:** Watch your workflow's graph (DAG) and sub-workflows update in real-time as each step runs, succeeds, or fails.
-*   **Run Custom Python Code:** Add your own Python logic as a step in any workflow.
-The system finds and integrates your code automatically.
+*   **Custom Python Nodes:** Inject your own Python code as a step in any workflow.
+The engine automatically discovers and integrates your code.
-*   **Reusable Workflows:** Call one workflow from another, allowing you to build complex systems from smaller, reusable parts.
+*   **Reusable Workflows (Composition):** Call one workflow from another, allowing you to build complex systems from smaller, reusable parts.
-*   **View Data Flow:** Check the inputs and outputs of every step in the web UI to easily debug your workflows.
+*   **Conditional Logic (Branching):** Create workflows that make decisions and take different paths based on data, using a `conditional_router`.
+*   **Dynamic Mapping (Fan-Out):** Run a step in parallel for each item in a list, enabling powerful batch processing.
+*   **Multimodal Inputs:** Use files (images, PDFs) as inputs to your workflows for tasks like image analysis or document processing.

 ## DAG Visualization